 Additionally, it’s wise to look for additional security features including re-locking devices, hard plates to protect against drill attacks, and UL-approved or listed locks.
 These features tell you that the safe is legit, and the company didn’t cut corners.

 Now, it’s time for the reviews.

 #1) Hayman FS4000B Polyethylene In-Floor Safe

 Hayman’s FS4000B is an innovative floor safe that’s my personal favorite of the five models.
 Unlike a lot of floor safes, the polyethylene material is rustproof, plus the entire safe is waterproof minus the door.
-For folks who live in moist environments or places with a lot of rainfall, the polyethylene body is perfect for storing your most valuables possessions and documents.
+For folks who live in moist environments or places with a lot of rainfall, the polyethylene body is perfect for storing your most valuable possessions and documents.

 Next, let’s talk about the internal storage options this safe offers.
 Of the five models in this guide, this safe is the roomiest by far, and there are storage shelves, a filing system, and even a false door for enhanced stealthiness.
 The base package includes a steel cover plate to ensure no one detects the safe even when stepping over it and to ensure it sits flush with your flooring.

 As for the door, the FS4000B includes a B-Rate 1/2″ interchangeable door, which is one of my favorite features.
 This gives you the option to upgrade the door later or change it out while maintaining the body of the safe.
 For door security, the hinge side sports a solid steel bar to resist pry attacks.
 For convenience, the door is spring-loaded to eliminate getting your fingers caught and for easier access.